JoshDoug/Notes/Java/JavaSE/Java-Lang.md

 ```

 Here example would be false.
 This is neater than using a redundant if-else statement to evaluate the expression and then set the boolean value.

+## Objects

+An object is an instance of a class.
+A nonprimitive variable references an object, objects can have multiple references.

 ## Conditional Logic